rafaelsoteldosilva/vechain-front/README.md

 It is not finished, but it's completely functional

-It shows a series of videos, in the meantime, they are preloaded into the database, for development, but in the future, it should be whatever video the users load into the DB
+It shows a series of videos initially preloaded into the database, for development, but in the future, it should be whatever video the users load into the DB

 The purpose is to have a page that shows videos, for different purposes, like recent jobs, news about NFT, etc.